Indian Geography / Mineral Resources

-- Karnataka is the top state in production of iron ore.
-In Karnataka, the centres of iron ore production are Donimalai in Bellary-Hospet iron belt,
+- Karnataka is the largest iron ore producing state in India.
+In Karnataka, the centres of iron ore production are Donimalai in

-- Odisha remains the largest producer of Manganese in India producing around one third of total production.
-Sundergarh and Kendujhar districts are having
+- Odisha remains the largest Manganese producing state in India, producing around one third of total production.
+Sundergarh and Kendujhar

 Non-ferrous Metallic Minerals

-The metals that come under non-ferrous metal category are Copper, Lead, Zinc, Tin, Aluminum, Mica, etc.
+The metals that come under non-ferrous metals category are Copper, Lead, Zinc, Tin, Aluminum, Gold, etc.

-- Bauxite reserves are highly concentrated in Eastern ghats region of Odisha and Andhra Pradesh.
-Odisha, the largest Bauxite producing state in India
+- Bauxite ore in India is highly concentrated in Eastern ghats region of Odisha and Andhra Pradesh, which are the major Bauxite producing

-- Bauxite deposits are also found in the Amarkantak Plateau, the plateau region of Bilaspur-Katni and Maikal hills.
-In Jharkhand, Chotanagpur Plateau region
+- Bauxite deposits in India are also found in the Amarkantak Plateau, the plateau region of Bilaspur-Katni and Maikal hills.
+In Jharkhand,

-has these reserves.
+Chotanagpur Plateau region has these reserves.
 Lohardaga is an important mining centre in Jharkhand.
 Some reserves are also found in

 - Properties of Bauxite - (i) It is very light and hence used in Aeronautical equipments, (ii) It has high electrical conductivity and (iii) It has